axodotdev/cargo-dist/book/src/way-too-quickstart.md

 At this point you're done!
 The generated CI script should pick up the ball and create a Github Release with all your builds over the next few minutes!

 ## Streamlining Cutting A Release

 You may have noticed "cut a release" still has a lot of tedious work.
-That's because we recommend using [cargo-release][] to streamline the last step, which in *simple workspaces* will do exactly the same thing as above:
+That's because we recommend using [cargo-release][] to streamline the last step, which in *simple workspaces* will do exactly the same thing as above (but more robustly):

 ```sh
 # install tools